 - Many input/output devices were

-- The main disadvantages of third-generation computers are the followings:
+The main disadvantages of third-generation computers are the following:

 - Air conditioning required